Strong Wind Advisory For Mid-Michigan - NewsBreak

 Strong Wind Advisory For Mid-Michigan

 Things are gonna get a bit nasty today as Mid-Michigan will get smacked around a bit by 20 to 30 mph winds and gusts up to 55 mph!
-That's strong enough to...wjimam.com
+That's strong enough to...club937.com

 Things are gonna get a bit nasty today as Mid-Michigan will get smacked around a bit by 20 to 30 mph winds and gusts up to 55 mph!
-That's strong enough to...wjimam.com
+That's strong enough to...club937.com

 Comments / 0